-We were excited to welcome Robert Cioffi of Bard College for an Online Open House.
+We were excited to welcome Robert Cioffi of Bard College for an Open House.
 The title of the discussion is “Disease and Social Order: The Plague Narratives of Thucydides and Lucretius”.
 The discussion took place on Thursday, April 2 at 11:00 a.m.
-EDT, live-streamed on the Center for Hellenic Studies YouTube channel and was recorded.
-You may view the video in the frame below.
+EDT, live-streamed, and was recorded: scroll down to view the video.

 Robert introduces these narratives as follows:

 Thucydides wrote The History of the Peloponnesian War about the conflict between Athens and Sparta, because he believed that it was the greatest conflict in human history and that his account would serve as a “possession for ever” for future readers.
 It was published sometime near the end of the fifth century (it’s hard to be precise when although it should be sometime after 404 BCE).
 The selection that you have is from the early years of the war, and focuses on the rise and fall of the Athenian leader Pericles.
 It begins with his funeral oration for the first who died in the war and it ends with his obituary (2.65).
 I chose this passage because of its narrative of the plague of 430 BCE.
 I, at least, find myself thinking often of this passage in these days of emergency and I hope that you will find something of value here.
 You might think of other texts you’ve encountered where disease and plague is important.